sap-tutorials/Tutorials/tutorials/cp-mobile-cards-setup/cp-mobile-cards-setup.md

     !![Enter Service Marketplace](img_2_6.png)

     >The **Service Marketplace** is where you can find services to attach to any of your applications.
-These services are provided by SAP Cloud Platform to create and produce applications quickly and easily.
+These services are provided by SAP Business Technology Platform to create and produce applications quickly and easily.

 7. Search for **Mobile**, and click on the **Mobile Services** tile.

     !![Mobile Service](img_2_7.png)

-8. Choose **Support** to open **SAP Cloud Platform Mobile Services Cockpit**.
+8. Choose **Support** to open **SAP Mobile Services Cockpit**.

     !![Mobile Service Detailed View](img_2_8.png)